-Most of the tool set BAs use today has been around since antiquity and is likely to continue being used in the offing.
+Most of the tool set BAs use today has been around since antiquity and will likely be used in the future.
 The one thing that has now changed in a big way and requires the attention of all those, who want a future for their businesses, is that this tool set is, simply, no longer enough, just like are no longer enough the BA techniques we have all been using to date.

 The game-changing advent of Big Data and its wide-ranging adoption (by what is believed to be some 60% of all businesses globally in 2017) has, in a vast number of instances, disrupted the traditional BA business model.
 It has added a host of new factors to it and modified significantly the very purpose of Business Analysis as an area of business expertise.

 If earlier Business Analysis allowed one to just capture a company’s business needs and optimize its performance or solve its problems accordingly, now it can give you the ability to predict those needs or problems arising over the long haul.
-It is now possible to respond to them in advance and, thus, in a better manner, while also preempting many unwanted circumstances.
+It is now possible to respond to them in advance and in a better manner, preempting many unwanted circumstances.